When you’re looking for PU products to buy, you may struggle to tell the difference between real and artificial leather.

 In its real form, PU leather is 100% vegan.
 This is because it is essentially a fusion of various artificial chemicals.

-However, some people tend to use the term PU leather very loosely, with split leather often referred to as PU leather.
+However, some people use the term PU leather very loosely, with split leather often referred to as PU leather.

-Split leather is a material which takes the leftovers of genuine leather production and is coated with polyurethane.
+Split leather is a material that takes the leftovers of genuine leather production and is coated with polyurethane.

 This means it is a fusion of PU and genuine leather.
 If you are ethically minded, it may be very important for you to check if your product really is PU leather.

-Buying PU leather can help people to avoid contributing due to the death and other suffering of animals.
+Buying PU leather can help people avoid contributing to the death and other suffering of animals (source).

 What is the manufacturing process of PU leather?